laravel/nova-docs/src/5.0/customization/frontend.md

   .nova('acme/analytics') // [!code focus]
 ```

-In order to compile custom packages assets with `laravel-nova` mixins you are required to prepare `laravel/nova`'s `node_modules` by running the following command:
+To compile custom packages assets with `laravel-nova` mixins you are required to prepare `laravel/nova`'s `node_modules` by running the following command:

 ```bash
 npm run nova:install